-The Vinson Massif is at 78olatitude and only 1190km (700 miles) from the South Pole.
+The Vinson Massif is at 78° latitude and only 1190 km (700 miles) from the South Pole.
 It is in the Sentinel Range of the Ellsworth Mountains.
 It is also one of the Seven Summits being the highest on the icecap continent.
 Getting there is difficult and expensive.
 You need to fly to the most southern tip of Chile – Punta Arenas – then cross your fingers and wait for good weather at both ends before boarding a Russian-built cargo plane, an Ilyushin, to fly you almost 5 hours across the Antarctic Ocean to a desolate, windswept place called Patriot Hills.
 This place is well chosen to land the Ilyushin because it has a naturally formed runway.
 Crosswinds descend over the Patriot’s leeward side creating a perfectly flat and icy landing strip parallel to the hills.
 The big problem is the winds need to be very low before the ‘Big Bird’ can land.

 On-call to fly anytime, we get word after 2 ½ days to prepare to leave in 1 hour.
-It is Monday at 9pm, January 12.
+It is Monday at 9 pm, January 12.
 We board the Ilyushin decked out in our mountaineering gear – double plastic boots, down pants and parkas, many layers – and one duffel bag full of crampons, ice ax, harness, glacier goggles, food, tents, etc. We step into a big open cargo hold without windows, with some seats, and full of supplies and gear.
 Thirty-seven adventurers from all over the world to challenge themselves to ski to the South Pole, to climb Vinson, retrace Ernest Shackleton’s 1916 epic of endurance, etc. I am captivated by the rare abundant energy and circumstance emanating in that cargo hold.
 I have never experienced anything like this before.
 This is an adventure of a lifetime.

 My team is multi-national.
-Two Czechs, 1 Mexican, 1 German, 5 Americans and myself, Canadian.
+Two Czechs, 1 Mexican, 1 German, 5 Americans, and myself, Canadian.
 We are all pumped.
 We land at Patriot hills at 3 am.
 It is sunny and bitterly cold.
 We eat in the Camp dining tent and put up our own 2 man tents and sleep to 11 am.
 At 1:30 pm we are packed and climbing into a Twin Otter en route to Vinson base-camp about 1 hour away.
 Don’t ask me about the views- just look at the pictures.
 Simply marvelous and pristine.

 The Sentinel Range stretches for more than 130 km (80 miles) and is drawn up like pieces on a chessboard against the edge of the greatest sweep of ice in the world – a vast barren dry desert plain, bigger than North America.
 Antarctica is the coldest, most windswept continent on Earth.
 Its mean altitude of 2290m (7,500ft) is three times greater than that of any other landmass, and it holds 90 % of the world’s ice, which at its deepest lies up to 4776m (15,700ft) thick.
 This ice covers the whole continent – only a few mountain tops poke through it.
 Winds that blow normally at 10-15 knots, can often reach up to 100 knots.
-And now, during the Antarctic summer when there are 24 hours of daylight, the sun simply rotates in the sky 360o just above the horizon.
+And now, during the Antarctic summer when there are 24 hours of daylight, the sun simply rotates in the sky 360° just above the horizon.